 There are four “themes” to the program: Storytelling, Multi-faith Foundations, Spirituality, and Jewish Foundations.
 The themes rotate throughout the program and are held in small-group, online sessions; additionally, Spiritual Direction is one-to-one guidance with me.

-There is one “core” class which must be completed prior to admission.
+There is one free “core” class which must be completed prior to admission.
 In that class, we cover:

 - An overview of the class program

 You can register for this core class by contacting me.

 In addition to the content below, classes are set aside for guest faculty (two per semester) as well as the practice of spiritual storytelling.

 The themes alternate from semester to semester, and cover these topics: